redis/ioredis/README.md

 ```

 ## Pipelining
-If you want to send a batch of commands(e.g. > 100), you can use pipelining to queue
+If you want to send a batch of commands(e.g. > 5), you can use pipelining to queue
 the commands in the memory, then send them to Redis all at once.
-This way the performance improves by 50%~300%.
+This way the performance improves by 50%~300%(See [benchmark section](#benchmark)).

 `redis.pipeline()` creates a `Pipeline` instance.
 You can call any Redis
 commands on it just like the `Redis` instance.
 The commands are queued in the memory